SolanaO/Elements-of-Machine-Learning/README.md

 I employ three supervised algorithms (Support Vector Machines, K-Nearest Neighbors and Random Forest) to accurately model individuals' income using data collected from the 1994 U.S. Census, and available on [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php), in order to identify people most likely to donate to CharityML (a fictitious charity organization).
 From preliminary results, the best candidate algorithm is Random Forest.
 I further optimize this algorithm to best model the data.

+_The project is written in Jupyter Notebook, under Python 2.7 and uses NumPy and Pandas._

 [Link: Project2](http://htmlpreview.github.io/?https://github.com/SolanaO/mlen_udacity/blob/master/mlen.P2.Finding_Donors.html)

 ## Unsupervised Learning: Creating Customer Segments